jdoiro3/mkdocs-multirepo-plugin/README.md

       keep_docs_dir: true
 ```

+You'll now have 3 ways of importing docs:

+- [plugins.multirepo.repos](#repos-config): Use this method of importing if you don't have a `nav` section in the importees `mkdocs.yml` and want Mkdocs to generate navigation based on the directory structures.
+If there's a `nav` this will be ignored.
+- [plugins.multirepo.nav_repos](#nav-repos-config): Use this method of importing if you do have a `nav` section in the importees `mkdocs.yml` and want to refer to imported docs in the `nav` the same way as docs in the importees repo.
+This can be used alongside `!import` statements.
+- [!import](#import-statement): Used to specify docs to import within the `nav`.

+## Import Statement

 The plugin introduces the *!import* statement in your config's *nav* section.
 You can now use the import statement to add a documentation section, where the docs are pulled from the source repo.

 <details><summary><b>!import Statement Sections</b></summary>